-Are you too distracted?
+Are you too distracted during prayer and Bible study?
 Too busy?
-Or maybe you don’t know how to read your Bible?
+Or maybe you don’t know how to read the Bible?

 Over the past couple of months, I’ve really been encouraging everyone in the Equipping Godly Women reader community to get in the habit of reading their Bibles regularly.

 After all, Joshua 1:8 tells us to “Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.”

 I even created a really neat Quiet Time Planning Guide to help you plan – and actually keep – the perfect quiet time for you.

 (You should check it out — it’s free. and awesome.)

 But there’s one issue I haven’t addressed yet, and that is: How to Read the Bible When You Don’t Know Where to Start.

 Now, if you’re a Christian, I absolutely believe you should be reading the Bible.